 Equally, EHC reinforces the principle that students shall not devalue the high standards of workmanship they’ve been taught, but to apply it to every item that is created.

-EHC ‘s methodology is based on teaching students how to create original couture garments, by thinking through projects and resolving the design challenges by knowing and understanding the principles and techniques of construction, developing proficient hand sewing skills, acquiring sufficient experience through prescribed assignments, and of course, understanding design principles providing the knowledge necessary to undertake all manner of garments - skills specifically directed towards establishing a professional career in Dressmaking, Tailoring and Couture Design.
+EHC's methodology is based on teaching students how to create original couture garments, by thinking through projects and resolving the design challenges by knowing and understanding the principles and techniques of construction, developing proficient hand sewing skills, acquiring sufficient experience through prescribed assignments, and of course, understanding design principles providing the knowledge necessary to undertake all manner of garments - skills specifically directed towards establishing a professional career in Dressmaking, Tailoring and Couture Design.

 In couture there is no such thing as a model or standard figures as garments are created for each individual; couture garments are as individualistic as their owners.
 Everyone should be made aware that no-one is truly a standard size; even size standards vary greatly with each brand and manufacturer and were developed solely for the purpose of mass production.